 As nice as a sunny fall day in the high country can be, you need to remember the point about this being a transitional period.
 These beautiful days of benign weather can be interrupted by early winter storms.
 It is not uncommon for a storm to bring a day or two of very cold conditions and perhaps a few inches of snow.
 This can easily close roads in the park’s high country, though they usually reopen within a day or two… until a really big storm arrives and closes everything for the season.
 This season-ending storm can occur as soon as late October, which probably explains why the park service allows no overnight parking along Tioga Pass road after the middle of the month.

 The East Side – For me, it is impossible to think about autumn in the Sierra and not include the east side of the range, mostly accessible from roads leading into the mountains from highway 395, the north-south route on the “other side” of the range.
 For photographers, October is aspen season, and the best displays are on the east side.
 (You can find some good aspen color within the boundaries of Yosemite, but the opportunities are much, much greater on the east side.)

 Since I have written extensively about this previously, I’ll keep this description somewhat short.
 Right around the first of October, and perhaps a bit earlier if you know where to look, the aspen leaves begin to change to their fall colors all across the eastern portion of the range.
 This begins at the highest elevations and works its way down to the lowlands as October continues, and there are local and north/south variations in the onset of the color as well.
-The short story is that you can generally find impressive to downright spectacular aspen color somewhere along the eastern slope of the Sierra during most of October, with the first half likely being your best bet.
+The short story is that you can generally find impressive to downright spectacular aspen color somewhere along the eastern slope of the Sierra during the first three weeks of October, with the first half of the month generally being your best bet.